How does Mindvalley tap the human mind? Let us count the ways…

 In 2012, Vishen came calling at PDI again, as Mindvalley was expanding.
 This time, Lee took the lead in design, with Vishen’s blessings to take it up a notch.
 The result was Level 29, also known as the Hall of Awesomeness.
 At first sight, it is obvious that this is quite a quantum leap from the first phase.

-At the heart is the Hall of Awesomeness, an auditorium with a capacity for 150 guests with a speaker stage, customisable seating with beanbags, a built-in sound system, a backstage room and a kitchen space for catering.
+At the heart is the Hall of Awesomeness, an auditorium with a capacity for 150 guests with a speaker stage, customizable seating with beanbags, a built-in sound system, a backstage room, and a kitchen space for catering.
 Every week, a variety of events and meet-ups are held because, Vishen believes, “When smart people come together, they multiply each other’s potential.”

 Says Lee, “To me, it’s a space where even if you’re shy, you can still get around it.
 But to make full use of the space, one has to completely let go of one’s ego and inhibitions.
 It’s a very social space.
 Even if you’re an introvert, it could encourage you to come out of your shell a little bit too.”